-Fallon, Nev.-Alt.
+Fallon, Nev.
+Alt.
 3,965.
 Pop.
 1,753.
 To San Francisco 304 miles.
 Fallon is the center of the Newlands (formerly the Truckee-Carson) Irrigation Project.
 This project comprises about two hundred thousand acres of irrigable land.
 There are upward of forty thousand acres under cultivation, the staple crop being alfalfa.
 Potatoes, onions, sugar-beets, grain and truck crops are raised, also the famous "Hearts of Gold" cantaloupes.
 Dairying and the raising of cattle and sheep are also important.
 Water for irrigation is taken from the Truckee River near Derby, nineteen miles west.
 A second source of supply is the Carson River, on which the United States Reclamation Service has constructed a large dam at Lahontan, seven miles south of Hazen.

-1. Southern Pacific standard track near Imlay
+Southern Pacific double track near Imlay

+Looking across Humboldt Lake

+Alfalfa stacks near Lovelock

-- Looking across Humboldt Lake. - 3.
-Alfalfa fields between Humboldt and Lovelock.
-6. Sheep on the Newlands Irrigation Project.
+Alfalfa Fields between Humboldt and Lovelock

+Sheep on the Newlands Irrigation Project